 Child care centers and family/group child care homes should be currently licensed/registered by the State of Michigan Department of Licensing and Regulatory Affairs.
 Ask for proof of licensure, and check to ensure a center or home meets rules for caregiving staff-to-child ratios, staff qualifications, and program structure.

 In addition, carefully review all Inspection/Renewal/Special Investigation Reports for any serious violations.
 A program's most recent state reports can be clicked-on and reviewed as you search for child care on the online State of Michigan child care databases.
 For a center or home program that you are seriously considering, older reports (3-5 years old or more) are available via a Freedom of Information Act (FOIA) request.
-You can submit an online request for "any and all existing reports for all licenses held by that licensee (i.e., the provider/owner/director), and any and all reports involving disciplinary action" and those reports will be mailed to your home so you'll be informed of any violations before you make a decision.
+You can submit an online request for "any and all existing reports for all licenses held by that licensee (i.e., the provider/owner/director), and any and all reports involving disciplinary action" and those reports will be mailed to your home so you'll be informed of any past violations before you make a decision.

 State licensing rules are only minimal standards.
 Accreditation by the National Association for the Education of Young Children/NAEYC (centers) or the National Association for Family Child Care/NAFCC (homes) is an indication of meeting child care quality standards.
 In addition, Michigan now has a 5-star quality rating system, and you'll see stars listed for participating child care programs as you search online.

 CENTER-BASED CHILD CARE

 Centers provide care for a number of infants or children in a group setting outside of a home.

 - Environment and staff responsibilities are focused on child care.